JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

 - **Glue Data Catalog**

   - Automated and versioned schema inference (useful for DB).
-  - Uses Glue Crawlers to built the catalog on schedule or demand.
+  - Glue Crawlers to built the catalog on schedule or demand.
+    - They need IAM role to access data stores.
+    -